input-output-hk/Alonzo-testnet/Alonzo-exercises/3_Alonzo-blue-exercise-3.md

 ### Objectives

-In the second set of exercises, we will make sure that you can:
+In this set of exercises, we will make sure that you can:

 - Create a new set of keys and address i.e. `wallet_payment.addr, wallet_payment.skey, wallet_payment.vkey`
 - Fund your `wallet_payment.addr` using a simple transaction.
 (Use --mary-era flag for this).